 USDOL Says There Are Additional Requirements

-In a June 2000 enforcement policy (link below), and in a February 2001 opinion letter, the U.S. Labor Department sought to impose further conditions and restrictions upon overtime-workweek deductions even to the narrow extent discussed above.
+In internal enforcement policy 32j08, and in a February 2001 opinion letter, the U.S. Labor Department has sought to impose further conditions and restrictions upon overtime-workweek deductions even to the narrow extent discussed above.
 Among them are that:

 ♦ There must be an advance agreement or understanding (to which the employee affirmatively agrees or assents) specifically covering the items for which deductions will be made and how the amounts will be determined.